 This shouldn’t be a problem if you arrange the lease option with a reputable company.
 In the event the price falls, there should be provision in the contract to extend the option period, which is quite normal and legal.

-Whereas if the price of the house rises, this is just how things go, but the risk here is taken by the lease option company, as there’s no guarantee of house prices rising.
+Whereas if the price of the house rises, this is just how things go, but the risk here is taken by the lease option company.
+But as you know there’s no guarantee that house prices will rise in the future.
 You have to make a decision whether you are happy with the terms of the lease option.
 You can’t think in the future with hindsight and wish you’d not entered in to a contract.

 Never sign any contract if you’re not happy with the terms, as once signed and the option fee has been paid, this forms a legally binding contract.
 If you are unsure, don’t sign up to a lease option.
 One alternative to a lease option is an assisted sale.